Monday, September 15, 2025

 “Then they will answer, ‘Because they have forsaken the covenant of the Lord their God and worshiped other gods and served them.”
 Jeremiah 22:9

-In 2 Chronicles 35:25, Jeremiah mourned the death of King Josiah, but God commanded him not to weep for King Jehoiakim.
-Jehoiakim had already caused enough tears by his evil deeds.
+In 2 Chronicles 35:25, Jeremiah mourned the death of good King Josiah, but God commanded him not to weep for King Jehoiakim.
+His evil deeds had already caused enough tears.

 “For thus says the Lord concerning Shallum the son of Josiah, king of Judah, who reigned instead of Josiah his father, who went from this place: He shall not return here anymore, but he shall die in the place where they have led him captive and shall see this land no more.”
 Jeremiah 22:11-12